pcraig3/usc-jobs/README.txt

 *   List Jobs on the site.
 *   Search, filter, whatever the jobs

-== Installation ==

-This section describes how to install the plugin and get it working.

 == Frequently Asked Questions ==

 = Give me a job. =

-No.  Maybe once we're at 0.9.1
+No.  Maybe once we're at 1.0.1

 == Changelog ==

+= 1.0.0 =
+* Deleted the Department AdminPageFramework taxonomy because we just want a garden-variety one
+* Says '1 Job' or '2 Jobs' now.
+Woo.
+* Losta comments

 = 0.9.0 =
 * Almost DONE!!
 * * Updated media queries to match the Divi Theme's
 * * Mock collapseomatic element for mobile devices
-* * Global cache object and global timezone object initiated on plugin start.
+* * Global cache object and global timezone object initiated on plugin start
 * * Patched up CSS for single USC Job
-* * Removed a couple of the TODOs.
+* * Removed a couple of the TODOs
-* * Not strictly to do with this plugin, but it's using theme templates now instead of internal ones.
+* * Not strictly to do with this plugin, but it's using theme templates now instead of internal ones

 = 0.8.3 =
 * Added an accordion for Jobs filters when on mobile